web-ridge/dbifier/README.md

 - [ ] Import from MySQL or PostgreSQL
 - [ ] Better approach for saving data locally
 - [ ] Support for syncing with cloud (premium?)
+- [ ] Make this an Electron app and automatically save migrations (Golang migrate / Laravel migrations)

 ## Why